KabirSamsi/KabirSamsi/README.md

 ## About Me 👋🏼
 Hi there!
 I'm a student at Cornell University studying CS, Math & Music.
 I am a PL \& compiler design researcher at [CAPRA](https://capra.cs.cornell.edu/); a software developer at [CMSX](https://www.cs.cornell.edu/projects/cms/cmsx/); and a ML & data analyst at the [Cornell Lab of Ornithology](https://merlin.allaboutbirds.org/).
 Much of my work has involved designing databases, APIs and webservers, while I have recently migrated to the wonderful world of programming languages.
 My current projects focus on developing languages targeted at more niche applications, while exploring how to reverse-engineer previously existing compilation frameworks.
 I'm also an avid explorer of applied machine learning and algorithm analysis.

 Some of my newer projects will include detailed descriptions of my work here, while the inner workings may remain a well-kept secret until fully ready for publication.
 But feel free to take a look all the same!
-You can read a bit more about me

 ## Main Skills & Interests 💡
 - Programming Languages & Compiler Design